BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/deseq_kallisto.md

 This script performs the DESeq analyses on the Juvenile HFD studies.
-This script was most recently run on Thu Sep  3 13:17:32 2015.
+This script was most recently run on Fri Sep  4 13:33:22 2015.
 This uses the input data from the kallisto runs.